 - Prebiotics are just as important as probiotics for gut health

 - Overly sterile environments and decreased gut bacteria is linked to anxiety, depression, giving up in difficult situations and poor sociability.

 - Most likely, the best probiotics to take include ones from the Lactobacilis and Bifidobacterium families as they cause your body to produce more GABA.
 Lactobacilus rhamnosus in particular may be helpful for mood boosts and anxiety reduction, and is not available in all probiotics.
-The best mix of strains I have found is in the NatureWise time release capsules (available here on amazon UK and here on Amazon US)

 - GABA supplements alone won’t boost your mood